-At December 31, 2018, the Company had current assets of \$7.62 million comprising accounts and other receivables of \$5.14 million, restricted cash of \$1.09 million and cash and cash equivalents of \$1.39 million.
-Total current liabilities were \$14.38 million comprising accounts payable and accrued liabilities of \$10.47 million and current portion of borrowings and amounts due to related parties of \$3.91 million.
-During the year, the Company reported a net profit of \$0.01 million (2017 - net loss of \$1.32 million).
-As at December 31, 2018, the Company has an accumulated deficit of \$51.49 million (2017 - \$52.91 million).
-For the year ended December 31, 2018 the Company reported cash flows from operations of \$4.24 million.
-In addition to its ongoing working capital requirements, the Company also had financial commitments as at December 31, 2018 that amounted to \$6.31 million.
+At December 31, 2019, the Company had current assets of \$7.49 million comprising accounts and other receivables of \$5.96 million, restricted cash of \$0.95 million and cash and cash equivalents of \$0.58 million.
+Total current liabilities were \$21.09 million comprising accounts payable and accrued liabilities of \$13.92 million and current portion of borrowings and amounts due to related parties of \$7.17 million.
+During the year, the Company reported a net loss of \$0.22 million (2018: net profit of \$0.01 million).
+As at December 31, 2019, the Company has an accumulated deficit of \$51.71 million (2018: \$51.49 million).
+For the year ended December 31, 2019 the Company reported cash flows from operations of \$8.65 million (2018: \$4.24 million).
+In addition to its ongoing working capital requirements, the Company also had financial commitments as at December 31, 2019 that amounted to \$8.65 million.
 Additional cash resources will be required to exploit the Company's petroleum and natural gas properties.

 In addition to the above-mentioned factors, there are a number of additional material uncertainties that raise significant doubt as to the Company's ability to continue as a going concern, and, accordingly, the appropriateness of the use of accounting principles applicable to a going concern.
-The uncertainties include the need for additional cash resources to fund its existing operations and for the development of its properties, economic dependence on joint venture partners and the current economic and political conditions in Pakistan.
+The uncertainties include the need for additional cash resources to fund its existing operations and for the development of its properties, economic dependence on JV Partners, the current economic and political conditions in Pakistan and the full extent of the impact of COVID-19 on the Company's operations and future financial performance.

 To date, all exploration, development and other operational activities of the Company have been funded by internal cash generation from its producing concessions, equity and debt issuances, funding by a shareholder, and by farm-out through which a third party reimbursed the Company for a portion of its historical costs and will pay a portion of the Company's future capital expenditures to earn a portion of the Company's working interest in its properties.
 The Company's access to sufficient capital will impact its ability to complete its planned exploration and development activities.
 However, there can be no assurance that the steps management is taking will be successful.
-The principal shareholder has confirmed its commitment to provide financial support to the Company as and when required for a minimum period of twelve months from the date of approval of these consolidated financial statements.